-Entire families buried as Guatemalans battle to recover the dead after volcano eruption
+Guatemalans struggle to recover the dead buried by volcano eruption

-Dazed survivors, covered in ash and some with blood, trudged through their destroyed neighborhoods.
-Many were shocked and sobbing, wondering what happened to their loved ones.
+A sobbing woman who lives in the town of Los Lotes told CNN en Español: "My mother's house was buried with my entire family inside ... my three sons, two daughters and my grandson.
+My mother, my sisters, my nieces and nephews."

-The Fuego volcano unleashed fast-moving pyroclastic flow -- a nasty mix of ash, rock and volcanic gases that can be much more dangerous than lava.
-Pyroclastic flows can race down a volcano at hundreds of kilometers per hour -- much faster than people or even cars.
-And they're known to destroy nearly everything in their path, according to the US Geological Survey.
+Firefighters and other recovery workers continued their searches, and there was at least a glimmer of hope in the ash in a video released Monday by Guatemala's National Civil Police.
+It showed an officer rescuing a baby girl from a home covered in volcanic ash.
+The baby appeared to be safe and unharmed.

-Entire towns were engulfed by thick, heavy ash, blocking roads and leaving behind steaming debris that rescuers had trouble navigating.
-The heat from the ground was so intense that the soles of some firefighters' boots were tearing off and they were having to walk on wooden planks.
+Recovery workers have had difficulty breathing in the hazardous conditions.
+And heat from the ground has been so intense that the soles of some firefighters' boots were tearing off and they were having to walk on wooden planks.

-"It is very, very difficult due to the fact that it's very, very hot," said Mario Cifuentes, a volunteer firefighter said.
+"It is very, very difficult due to the fact that it's very, very hot," volunteer firefighter Mario Cifuentes said Monday.
 "The soil is very unstable.
-We cannot be walking around... the shoes, they've been completely destroyed because of the heat."
+We cannot be walking around. ...
+The shoes, they've been completely destroyed because of the heat."

 Ash and gases have covered large areas of ground, said Diego Ibarguen, who works for a firefighter support organization and flew a drone over areas awash in ash.